How to Blanch Hazelnuts for Easy Peeling

 Want to learn how to blanch hazelnuts to peel them in the absolutely easiest way possible?
 Hazelnuts are an amazing nut, whether in your Thanksgiving stuffing or a homemade chocolate hazelnut spread.
 But removing hazelnut skins is a horrible kitchen task.

-So read on to learn all the tips and tricks for this amazing kitchen hack and why it works.
+So read on to learn all the tips and tricks for this fool-proof kitchen hack and why it works.
 Or just grab your baking soda, hit that Jump to Recipe button, and let’s peel some blanched hazelnuts!

 pan of blanched hazelnuts.